-- 9. Families who absolutely cannot attend State Fair orientation should discuss their intentions with the Ogle County Extension Office by Noon on Thursday, July 30th prior to the orientation session.
-Please call (815) 732-2191.
-If we do not hear from you before orientation, it will be assumed you do not wish to go to State Fair and we will offer your spot to the alternate.
-Once an alternate has been given a spot, it cannot be taken back. - 10.
-On judging matters, the decision of the judge(s) is/are final. - 11.
+- 9. On judging matters, the decision of the judge(s) is/are final. - 11.
 NON-COMPLIANCE WITH RULES AND REGULATIONS WILL NOT BE TOLERATED.
 PROVEN MISCONDUCT BY ANY MEMBER OR PARENT WILL FORFEIT ANY SPECIAL AWARD. - 12.
 Rules related specifically to the various 4-H fair departments are located throughout the book. - 13.
-GRIEVANCES/PROTESTS -- The 4-H Grievance Committee shall consist of the 4-H Fair Superintendent & Assistant, with a member of the Extension staff in an ex officio capacity.
+GRIEVANCES/PROTESTS -- The 4-H Grievance Committee shall consist of the 4-H Fair Superintendent & Assistant, with a member of the Extension staff.
 Judging concerns/questions should go to the appropriate department superintendent first.
 If the concern cannot be resolved, then the department superintendent may refer the concern to the Grievance Committee.
 All grievances must be filed in writing.
 Grievances should be submitted to an Extension staff member.
 Complaints must be brought before the Grievance Committee within 24 hours of the incident. - 14.
 4-H and the Ogle County Fair Association do not allow youth to spend the night in the barns. - 15.
-If you need a reasonable accommodation to participate in the Ogle County 4-H Fair, please contact the Extension office, (815) 732-2191.
+If you need a reasonable accommodation to participate in the Ogle County 4-H Fair, please contact the Extension office at (815) 732-2191.
 Early requests are strongly encouraged to allow sufficient time for meeting your access needs. - 16.
 University of Illinois Extension provides equal opportunities in programs and employment.
-(U of I Local Extension Councils USDA Cooperating)
+(U of I ● Local Extension Councils ● USDA Cooperating)